beckastar/ladynerds_site/README.md

 The site currently has a black header with a black navbar, with neon green font.
 If you see something else, you're on the wrong branch.

+The documentation for switching to Postgres can be seen at this URL:  https://docs.google.com/document/d/1bBNODYnMo0-DIkD0hXp7gFRexDhmvqZvySEWi8hVE3w/edit

 Have fun!